accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 __Write to different storage media__

 Write data flows through or eventually persists at one of the storage media: memory, PMEM, SSD, HDD, or archival tapes.
 Data structures and techniques vary according to the characteristics of storage media, and the workload access patterns.
-We will see more in "Index" section and "Data organization" section.
+We will see more in [Data indexing section](.) and [Data organization section](.).

   * __Memory tier__ does well with random access and provides the lowest latency compared to other storage tiers.
 The major concern is to improve concurrency, cache efficiency, and to pack more data in memory.
 Typical data structures can be plain pointer links (e.g. FaRM), skiplists (e.g. RocksDB) and Bw-tree which favor concurrency, [B+-tree](https://www.zhihu.com/question/516912481/answer/2403713321) whose bigger node benefits cache line than red-back tree, and hashtables for quick lookup (e.g. Memcached).
 Memory compression and disk SWAP can be enabled (e.g. [TMO](https://www.cs.cmu.edu/~dskarlat/publications/tmo_asplos22.pdf)).

   * __PMEM tier__ is [2x~3x slower](https://www.usenix.org/conference/fast20/presentation/yang) than DRAM, and doesn't like small random writes.
 The major concern is to improve concurrency, compensate with slow CPU, and maintain crash consistency while avoiding expensive cache flush instructions.
-RDMA and Kernel bypassing are usually used in company with write path.
+RDMA and Kernel bypassing are common techniques.
 Tree-based append-only data structures, e.g. per inode logging in NOVA, are still favorable.
 Another approach uses hashtable data structure, e.g. Level Hashing.

   * __SSD tier__.
 Except a few systems update in-place, most systems shift to append-only, e.g. RocksDB, and TiDB/Cockroach/MySQL which use RocksDB as engine, HBase/ClickHouse which employs LSM-tree (like) engine, or FoundationDB / Azure Storage which build atop shared logging.
 I.e. SST files and central logging are the common data structures on SSD.
 OLAP databases also favor append-only in batch and rewrite to compressed columnar layout.
 Some databases choose to build index for every column, while some others solely rely on full scan.

   * __HDD tier__.
 Since both favor append-only, the data structure are similar on HDD or SSD, where most systems can interchangeably run on both.
 The difference is SSD one needs more CPU and parallelism allocated per device.

   * __Archival tapes tier__.
-Append-only is also the favored write style, thus no much diff from HDD or SSD ones.
+Append-only is also the favored write style, e.g. Data Domain, thus no much diff from HDD or SSD ones.
 The data is usually deduplicated and appended in sequential structure, and relying on an index to lookup.
 Dedup fingerprints can be stored with data that preserves locality.
 Higher compression level and longer erasure coding codecs are used.

+  * __Computation tier__.
+The above tiers sort by data size.
+Computation tier is special that, in certain cases there is no data needs to store, and all can be derived from calculation.
+In another word, "store" data in calculation.

 In general, storage media tiers are chosen according to the price, scale, and performance targets of data.
-Different optimized techniques are applied to different tiers.
+Each tier has their own optimization techniques.
 Data movement across tiers yet need efficient temperature detection/prediction algorithms, which are usually LRU variants but more concerned in reducing tracking metadata size against the large data scale:

   * __Exponential smoothing__.
 This is the standard academy method that averages now and history hotness with a weight, where older history is exponentially forgotten.
 The method doesn't mention how to implement efficiently.
 Hotness can be measured by data access IOs and bytes in a time window.